 Planning for Refugees’ Arrival in the United States

 The Department of State works with nine domestic resettlement agencies that have proven knowledge and resources to resettle refugees.
-Every week, representatives of each of these nine agencies meet to review the biographic information and other case records sent by the RSCs to determine where a refugee will be resettled in the United States.
-During this meeting, the resettlement agencies match the particular needs of each incoming refugee with the specific resources available.
+Every week, representatives of each of these nine agencies meet to review the biographic information and other case records sent by the overseas Resettlement Support Centers (RSC) to determine where a refugee will be resettled in the United States.
+During this meeting, the resettlement agencies match the particular needs of each incoming refugee with the specific resources available in a local community.
 If a refugee has relatives in the United States, he or she is likely to be resettled near or with them.
-Otherwise, the resettlement agency that agrees to “sponsor” the case decides on the best match between a community’s resources and the refugee’s needs.
+Otherwise, the resettlement agency that agrees to sponsor the case decides on the best match between a community’s resources and the refugee’s needs.

 Once in the United States

 The Department of State has cooperative agreements with nine domestic resettlement agencies to resettle refugees.
 While some of the agencies have religious affiliations, they are not allowed to proselytize.
 The standard cooperative agreement between the Department of State and each of the domestic resettlement agencies specifies the services that the agency must provide to each refugee.
-All together, the nine domestic resettlement agencies have about 350 affiliates throughout the United States.
-Each agency headquarters maintains contact with the affiliates to monitor the resources (e.g., interpreters who speak various languages, the size and special features of available housing, the availability of schools with special services, medical care, English classes, counseling, etc.) that each affiliate’s community can offer.
+All together, the nine domestic resettlement agencies place refugees in about 190 communities throughout the United States.
+Each agency headquarters maintains contact with its local affiliated agencies to monitor the resources (e.g., interpreters who speak various languages, the size and special features of available housing, the availability of schools with special services, medical care, English classes, employment services, etc.) that each affiliate’s community can offer.

-Though the Department of State’s Reception and Placement program is limited to the first three months after arrival, the Department of Health and Human Services’ Office of Refugee Resettlement works through the states and nongovernmental organizations to provide longer-term cash and medical assistance, as well as language and social services.
+Though the Department of State’s Reception and Placement program is limited to the first three months after arrival, the Department of Health and Human Services’ Office of Refugee Resettlement works through the states and other nongovernmental organizations to provide longer-term cash and medical assistance, as well as language, employment, and social services.

-After one year, refugees are expected to apply for permanent residence (commonly referred to as a green card) and, after five years in the United States, a refugee is eligible to apply for U.S. citizenship.
+After one year, refugees are required to apply for permanent residence (commonly referred to as a green card) and after five years in the United States, a refugee is eligible to apply for U.S. citizenship.